UTC Health Insurance

 Dependent Eligibility Verification Documents

 Please refer to this list for documents required for dependent eligibility verification.
+Documentation required for dependents must accompany paperwork.
 The employee has 60 days to provide a Social Security number for newborns or other dependents.
-Note: Documentation required for dependents must accompany paperwork.
+However, application for coverage to add new dependents must be made within 31 days of the birth or adoption date.

 Transferring health insurance plans may be done only during Annual Enrollment.
 This is the only time of the year when participants can make changes in their insurance coverage.
 Changes in coverage will become effective on January 1.